menriquez-IDM/GitHub-Copilot-Fundamentals-100/SelfPacedLabs/lab01.md

 5. In the `skills.js` file, type a comment to describe a function that calculates the price of a vehicle based on its gas mileage, year, and number of miles driven.

 ```
-// A function that calculates the price of a vehicle based on gas mileage, year and number of miles driven.
+// Create a function that calculates the price of a vehicle based on gas mileage, year and number of miles driven.
 ```

 6. Press 'Tab` to accept the suggestion provided by GitHub Copilot, review and save the file.
 Recommendations may look similar to the code as follows: